tyzbit/electrumx/docs/environment.rst

   The default Python logging level, a case-insensitive string.
 Useful values are 'debug', 'info', 'warning' and 'error'.

+.. envvar:: COMMA_DELIMITED_INTEGERS

+  By default, this is set to true and whole numbers (integers) are comma delimited in the logs.
+Set this to false to log whole numbers without commas.

 .. envvar:: ALLOW_ROOT

   Set this environment variable to anything non-empty to allow running